pycroscopy/atomai/README.md

 ## What is AtomAI

 AtomAI is a Pytorch-based package for deep/machine learning analysis of microscopy data, which doesn't require any advanced knowledge of Python (or machine learning).
 It is the next iteration of the [AICrystallographer project](https://github.com/pycroscopy/AICrystallographer).
-The intended audience is domain scientists with basic knowledge of how to use NumPy and Matplotlib
+The intended audience is domain scientists with basic knowledge of how to use NumPy and Matplotlib.

 ## How to use it